-$^{^7\}mathrm{Consider}$ any two couples, (i,j) and (r,s), in a stable assignment.
-Then, using the duality results, incomes x are distributed on [0, 1] according to some distribution F and female incomes y are distributed on [0, 1] according to some distribution G.
+&lt;sup>7Consider any two couples, (i, j) and (r, s), in a stable assignment.
+Then, using the duality results,

 The assumed positive interaction implies a positive assortative matching.
 Therefore, if a man with income x is married to a woman with income y, then the set of men with incomes above x must have the same measure as the set of women with incomes above y.
 Thus, for all x and y in the set of married couples,